-1 The LIHTC Program Overview session, which CHFA presents annually for potential applicants and interested parties, provides information from CHFA, Connecticut Department of Housing (DOH) and other partner agencies on the upcoming LIHTC funding round.
-There is time reserved at the end of the session for questions and answers.
+i The LIHTC Program Overview session, which CHFA presents annually for potential applicants and interested parties, provides information from CHFA, DOH, other State of Connecticut Departments and partner agencies on the upcoming LIHTC funding round.
+Questions may be submitted electronically and responses will be published.